 Consider a typical plane in Europe, such as Ryanair's Boeing 737-800.
 2 entrances for passengers, one at each end of the plane.
 200 seats spread across 32 rows, with an aisle down the middle.

 Passengers board using the entrance that is closest to their seat.
 This makes boarding more efficient because passengers from the back and passengers from the front never have to climb over each other.

 Here's an idea: what if we moved the entrances to 1/4 and 3/4 of the way through the plane, respectively, rather than placing them at the ends.
 Pre-boarding, passengers would still be sorted into 2 groups based on how close their seats were to the entrances.
 During boarding, however, they would effectively be split into 4 groups: those who turned left at the 1st entrance, those who turned right at the 1st entrance, those who turned left at the 2nd entrance, and those who turned right at the 2nd entrance.

 This would further reduce the interference between passengers, and, in theory, further reduce boarding times.
 We're going to run an extremely simple simulation in Python to test this theory.

 Just to be scientific about it, we can run both versions of the simulation 10,000 times and see what the average number of time steps is for each.
-Here are the results in graph form:
+Here are the results: